-Our Faculty Handbook
+Our Staff Handbook

-The Goodwin University Faculty Handbook ("Handbook") is the property of Goodwin University ("Goodwin" or the "University").
-It is intended for use by Goodwin's full-time and part-time faculty members, and to serve as a general overview of Goodwin University's employment policies and benefits.
+The Goodwin University Staff Handbook ("Handbook") is the property of Goodwin University ("Goodwin" or the "University").
+It is intended for use by Goodwin's full-time and part-time staff members, and to serve as a general overview of Goodwin University's employment policies and benefits.

-This Handbook contains Goodwin University's policies and practices in force at the time of publication.
-Please read this Handbook thoroughly because it supersedes all previously issued Handbooks, and any previously issued inconsistent policy statements.
+The current handbook contains Goodwin University's policies and practices that are in force at the time of publication.
+Please read this handbook thoroughly because this supersedes all previously issued handbooks, and any inconsistent policy statements.

 As an employee, you are responsible for abiding by the University's rules and policies.
-Throughout this handbook you may be referred to as faculty or employee; these terms are used interchangeably.
-Further, Goodwin University reserves the right to revise, modify, delete and/or add to any and all policies, including but not limited to compensation, work content, benefits, and employment practices or procedures described in this Handbook at any time, with or without advance notice, at the University's sole discretion.
+Throughout this handbook you may be referred to as staff or employee; these terms are used interchangeably.
+Further, Goodwin University reserves the right to revise, modify, delete and/or add to all policies, including but not limited to compensation, work content, benefits, employment practices or procedures described in this handbook at any time, with or without advance notice, at the University's sole discretion.
 Your continued employment after any of these policy changes indicates your agreement with these policies.
-Please review this Handbook regularly as policies and procedures may be refined throughout the year.
+Please review this handbook regularly as policies and procedures may be refined throughout the year.